Title:Today’s Dream, Tomorrow’s Haunt Artist: Anne de Vries Year: 2025

 About: This work features photographs of wrinkled reflections of cave paintings, UV-printed onto mirror foil stretched over a frame.
 The reflective surface creates a dynamic interaction between image and environment, emphasizing the interplay of history and contemporary technology.

-Two artworks, Interface – Easy Jet and Interface Mushashi, were installed in the exhibition RUIS, curated by Melanie Bühler and acquired by the Frans Hals Museum, Haarlem.
+Two artworks, Interface – Easy Jet and Interface – Musashi, were installed in the exhibition RUIS, curated and acquired by Melanie Bühler at the Frans Hals Museum, Haarlem.

 Title:At the Shores Artist: Anne de Vries Year: 2013 Dimensions: 65 × 160 cm Materials: Digital prints, framed